sfbuysse/SW_IT_PopDiffPlasticity/03_Figures.md

 # description

 This code creates figures from both experiments.
 First, there are figures specific to each experiment showing phenology trends throughout the growing period.
 Then, there are reaction norms for the traits only collected in one experiment.
 Finally, there are reaction norms for the traits that were measured in both experiments with lines from both on the same graph.
 Below is the coloring guide to be consistent between all experiments and be color-blind accessible.
+If a trait was transformed, it is back transformed for the figures.
+I would need to go back to the analysis code and export the log10 scale values to make figures not on the back-transformed scale.